safe kids of johnston County

 Keeping Children Safe

-Keeping children safe is a full time job especially younger children between the ages of 1 and 5.
+Keeping young children safe is a full-time job.
 The Partnership for Children is the lead agency for Safe Kids Johnston County and our mission is to help protect kids from accidents and injury.
 No parent wants to put their child’s safety at risk, so here are some tips and suggestions on how we help keep children safe.

 Car Seat Safety

-We provide FREE safety checks for your car seats.
-If you’re not sure how to install it, or want to make sure you have the right seat for your child’s age and weight, give us a call and set a time to come by.
-If somethings not right, we’ll show you how to fix it.
+Safe Kids provides FREE safety checks for your car seats.
+If you’re not sure how to install it or want to make sure you have the right seat for your child’s age and weight, give us a call and set a time to come by.
+If something is not right, we’ll show you how to fix it.

 Every year hundreds of products are recalled by the U.S. government.
 Stores are immediately required to remove recalled products from their shelves and these safety recalls never expire.
 This doesn’t mean that unsafe products won’t make their way into your home.
 Items purchased at yard sales or second hand stores might be subject to a safety recall.
 These items are often sold or given as hand-me-downs without any knowledge that they are unsafe.